fluid-project/floeproject.org/src/collections/pages/erasing-imaginary-lines-healing-the-land.md

     alt="Beside an entrance door, a 3D map sits on a table in front of text mounted on the wall.
 Another map of Galiano Island with text and illustrations can be seen mounted on an easel.">
 <figcaption>
-    Introductory text and a 3D map of the southern gulf islands at the entrance of the exhibit.
+    Introductory text and a 3D map of the Southern Gulf Islands at the entrance of the exhibit.
 </figcaption>
 </figure>

 ## Project Timeline

-A large timeline (24’ X 6’) was created for the exhibit, telling the story of the project from its inception in 2020 to the present.
+A large timeline was created for the exhibit, telling the story of the project from its inception in 2020 to the present.
 The meandering timeline, with questions in thought-bubbles appearing along its path, reflects the emergent and exploratory nature of the project.
 The three phases of the project are mapped out along the timeline with text descriptions of each phase.
 [Different versions of the storymap](https://imerss.github.io/xetthecum-storymap/storymap-designs.html), including both design explorations and implemented prototypes, are presented along the timeline with text descriptions, screenshots, and QR codes linking to each one.
 Events related to the project, such as a [BioBlitz](https://bioactnet.org/events/galiano-blitz-2023)